IamSierraCharlie/Contrastech_Python_API_for_Linux_AND_Windows/README.md

 functionality).
 Review the ImageGrabDemo.py file and the XML file in conjunction.
 You can set properties or get property values by first creating a camera instance and then calling the 'property_getset' command.
 Where the second argument is populated, the function will attempt to set a value for the property in question.
 If you call 'property_getset' without a value, then it will get the stored value.
-This API MAY work in Windows with some tweaking, but I've not tested it.
-A good place to start is to change this line of code -> MVSDKdll = cdll.LoadLibrary("/opt/iCentral/iCentral/lib/libMVSDK.so")  in MVSDK.py to look for a Windows dll instead...
+This API DOES work in Windows AND I've tested it; although there are a few little buggy issues I need to work on  A good place to start is to

 ### Known Issues
-- the software and driver from ContrasTech is confirmed to work up to Ubuntu 20.04.
-On October 2020, I checked with ContrasTech support and they only supported up to 16.04, but I currently run on 20.04 (as of Feb 2022) and haven't noticed any issues.
+- For Linix, the software and driver from ContrasTech is confirmed to work up to Ubuntu 20.04.
+On October 2020, I checked with
+ContrasTech support and they only supported up to 16.04, but I currently run on 20.04 (as of Feb 2022) and haven't noticed any issues.
+- Works in Windows although I've found on occasion that the API fails to get the software trigger to go.
+As a result, image grab fails.
+The workaround seems to be to close your IDE and try again or restart.
+I will provide a fix when I confirm the issue and have some more time.
-- Program may stop working when the Kernel is updated.
+- Linux - Program may stop working when the Kernel is updated.
 You need to reinstall the driver to the current kernel for it to work properly.
-A giveaway for this issue is that the program complains that it is unable to load the driver.
+A giveaway for this issue is that the program may complain that it is unable to load the driver.
 The fix is to reinstall iCentral which will compile the module and install again.
 - my code writing is crap - yes I know.
 I cannot commit the time I want to for these things, but I'm working on it.
 Constructive criticisms is always appreciated...